-U.S. Secretary of State John Kerry says both Beijing and Washington support the goal of a denuclearized Korean peninsula.
+Following talks Saturday in Beijing, U.S. Secretary of State John Kerry and Chinese foreign policy chief Yang Jiechi said they support the goal of a denuclearized Korean peninsula.